 A new diagnosis

 When Thomas came home from the hospital, he wasn’t the only one who needed care.
 Kelly’s mother, Thomas’ wife, also had COVID-19 and was hospitalized, but never intubated.
-Both were diagnosed with long COVID and are now part of the Lehigh Valley Health Network’s (LVHN) post-COVID rehabilitation program, which is designed to address long-term issues related to COVID-19.
+Both were diagnosed with long COVID and were referred to Lehigh Valley Health Network (LVHN) Rehabilitation's post-COVID rehabilitation program, which is designed to address long-term issues related to COVID-19.

 According to Mark Knouse, MD, infectious diseases physician with LVPG Infectious Diseases, long COVID is not uncommon.
 “We are seeing more people with COVID symptoms lasting beyond four weeks, which is defined as long-COVID,” he says.

-Knouse says it’s important for people with long-term COVID-19 symptoms to seek help.
-“The good news is that we have a program in place to help manage symptoms associated with long-COVID and help people return to better health,” he says.
+Dr. Knouse says it’s important for people with long-term COVID-19 symptoms to seek help.
+“LVHN Rehabilitation has a program to help manage symptoms associated with long-COVID and help people return to better health,” he says.
+To receive this type of care, a patient would need a referral from their primary care doctor for LVHN Rehabilitation's post-COVID rehabilitation program.

 Day by day